fpjohnston/TECO-64/doc/glossary.md

 A feature of TECO wherein any Y, _, or F_ command that will potentially destroy valid data is aborted.
-This mode is normally enabled and will cause any of the aforementioned commands to abort with the ?YCA error message if there is text in the text buffer and an output file is open.
+This mode is normally enabled and will cause any of the aforementioned commands to abort with the ?YCA error message if there is text in the edit buffer and an output file is open.
 This feature can be disabled by turning off the 2ED flag bit.